-The Linguistics/TESL department helps students select the program and courses that best satisfy their individual needs and interests.
+The Department of Linguistics/TESL helps students select the program and courses that best satisfy their individual needs and interests.
 For information about the degrees offered, please consult the Department of Linguistics/TESL website.
-For graduate student advising, contact Dr. Tineke Scholten at email@example.com.
-Undergraduate majors and minors should consult with an advisor in the College of Humanities (COH) Student Services Center/EOP to ensure that all requirements are fulfilled.
+Undergraduate majors and minors should consult with an advisor in the College of Humanities (COH) Student Services Center/EOP to ensure that all university requirements are fulfilled.
 For undergraduate advisement specific to major or minor requirements, contact the associate chair, Dr. Anna Joaquin.
 For graduate advising, contact Dr. Laura Ruth-Hirrel (M.A. in Linguistics) or Dr. Anna Joaquin (M.A. in TESL and TESL Certificate).

-The questions that linguistics teaches students to ask about language are related to a wide range of fields and professions, including law, psychology, education, computer science and technology, anthropology and sociology to name a few.
-Students who earn bachelor’s degrees in Linguistics may seek careers in any of these fields or they may pursue advanced degrees in linguistics and related fields.
+The questions that linguistics teaches students to ask about language are related to a wide range of fields and professions, including law, psychology, education, computer science and technology, anthropology and sociology, to name a few.
+Students who earn a bachelor’s or master’s degree in Linguistics may seek careers in any of these fields or may pursue advanced degrees in linguistics and related fields.
 The M.A. degree in TESL, the TESL minor and the TESL certificate prepare students—each at different levels and with different applications—to teach English to speakers of other languages.

-The Department of Linguistics/TESL currently presents the Delphine Ulibarri Lucero Memorial Award to a Linguistics or TESL student, undergraduate or graduate, who has shown persistence in his or her studies despite obstacles.
+The Department of Linguistics/TESL currently presents the Delphine Ulibarri Lucero Memorial Award to Linguistics or TESL students, undergraduate or graduate, who have shown persistence in their studies despite obstacles.
 The award is presented at the end of the Spring semester.

 Chair: Kenneth Luna